 6. Savings bonds.

-These bonds will offer a low return but also are virtually risk-free, which is a nice thought in this financial climate.
+These bonds will offer a low return but also are virtually risk-free, which is a nice thought in any financial climate.
+Series EE bonds pay a fixed interest rate, while Series I bonds earn interest based on the combination of a fixed rate and a semiannual inflation rate.